deadlyvipers/dojo_rules/introduction.md

-Sup testing out this github
+Sup testing out this github, JavaScript is okey